-Hidden Springs Trail is a 4.2 mile moderately trafficked loop trail located near Lebanon, TN that features a river and is good for all skill levels.
+Hidden Springs Trail is a 4.2 mile moderately trafficked loop trail located near Lebanon, Tennessee that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, trail running, and camping and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash